-How to install expected-devel on AlmaLinux, Rocky Linux & RHEL
+How to install expected-devel on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Development files for expected